-Personal instruction is available by request.
+Personal instruction is available on request.
 Detailed and complex searches will be analyzed and performed by the professional library staff.
 Librarian mediated searches are typically finished within 48 hours.
-Searches are requested using the yellow form available at the circulation desk or online at the online request page on the LECOM website.
+Searches are requested using online at the online Document Delivery Request Form on the myLECOM LRC website.

-3.4.
-CAMPUS SECURITY AND SAFETY
+6. CAMPUS SECURITY AND SAFETY